 RESEARCH SUPPORT FOR DIR/FLOORTIME

-Level 1: Regulation and Shared Attention – This process begins immediately after birth.
+Level 1: Shared Attention and Regulation – This process begins immediately after birth.
 As the baby takes in sensory experiences, they must learn to distinguish different sounds, smells, and sights.
 And, they must learn how to organize themselves in the presence of a variety of stimuli.
 If those early sensory experiences are overwhelming, though, the baby can tune out the world and lose their desire to interact.
 Or, they can be in a consistent state of hyper-arousal.
 This stage focuses on the child’s ability to regulate his or her attention and behavior while being interested in the full range of sensations (sights, sounds, smells, their own movement patterns, etc.).
 The child’s ability to enter into a state of shared attention with another person.
 This is a child’s ability to process their environment, filter out distractions, engage with others, and attend to play or tasks (ex. pay attention in the classroom).

 Level 2: Engaging and Relating – Babies next begin learning how to express themselves to be understood and are beginning to experience the joy of an engaging relationship.
 They learn that coos bring mom, and that cries can, too, but in different ways.
 They are beginning to experience different emotions and to distinguish between them.
 Babies of this age are able to obtain joy from interactions that are nurturing and responsive and to are beginning to actively engage in relationships.
 The related feelings, such as assertiveness or sadness, can be incorporated into the quality of engagement and the stability of the child’s engagement (ex. does he/she withdraw or become aimless when under stress?).

-Level 3: Intentionality and Two-Way Communication – As babies continue to grow, they begin to transform emotions into signals for communication.
+Level 3: Ideation, Intentionality and Two-Way Communication – As babies continue to grow, they begin to transform emotions into signals for communication.
 There are many different types of exchanges going on now between the caregiver and the baby.
 The baby learns to read the caregivers’ cues, and to respond with cues of their own.
 Babies are learning that their actions are purposeful and they can participate in two-way, logical interactions.
 At this level, this involves helping a child open and close circles of communication and babies also begin to initiate their own ideas.
 The child is now becoming intentional in interactions and activities with another person to keep activities going for desired objects or activities, etc.

-Level 4: Social Problem-solving – Once babies have their own ideas and can initiate, intentionally, to make things happen, they begin to take two-way communication to solve problems.
+Level 4: Shared Social Communication and Problem-solving – Once babies have their own ideas and can initiate, intentionally, to make things happen, they begin to take two-way communication to solve problems.
 They learn to use that communication to get physical and emotional needs met.
 They can take their mother’s hand and pull them to the pantry and point to a cookie.
 These interactions become increasingly complex, leading to higher levels of intelligence.
 Important developmental steps during this time-frame include shared social problem-solving, regulating mood and behavior, forming early sense of self/self esteem.

 Level 5: Creating Symbols and Using Words and Ideas – By now, children’s motor skills have developed to the point where they can appropriately use their mouth muscles and vocal cords.
 The child now develops the ability to create mental representations.
 To understand words and language, children must first be able to engage in complex emotional signaling (separating actions from perceptions and holding images in their minds).
-Symbols or words can now be used instead of having to carry out actions.
+Symbols or words can now be used instead of having to act things out with their body.
 This allows new flexibility in reasoning, thinking, and problem-solving.
 And, we now begin to see the ability to do pretend play or use words, phrases or sentences to convey some emotional intention (“What is that?,” ”Look at this fish!,” or “I’m angry!,” etc.). the child begins to have more complex ideas and share them with the people around him.
 This is the ability to share ideas with others and represent ideas and real life through play or activities.

 On a typical development trajectory, children will usually achieve all 6 of these foundational levels by elementary school.
 If the child has ASD, Asperger’s, ADHD or other developmental challenges, these levels may take much longer to achieve.
 And, some children develop well in some areas, but have difficulty in others.
 DIR® stresses the importance of working through ALL of the levels, in order, as each level builds the foundation for the next.
 And, it is difficult to obtain the higher developmental levels without mastering the lower levels.